-2020 Target: Committees accept 90% of the Office's recommendations.
+2021 Target: Committees accept 90% of the Office's recommendations.

-2020 Results: Target met - For 2020, the Committees accepted, or partly accepted, 100% of the Office's recommendations that they considered.
-Exhibit 3-Percentage of Recommendations Considered and Accepted by Legislative Committees from 2011 to 2020 shows that the Office achieved its target in each of the past 10 years.
+2021 Results: Target met - For 2021, the Committees accepted, or partly accepted, 100% of the Office's recommendations that they considered.
+Exhibit 3-Percentage of Recommendations Considered and Accepted by Legislative Committees from 2012 to 2021 shows that the Office achieved its target in each of the past 10 years.

-From April 1, 2019 to March 31, 2020, the Public Accounts Committee held six meetings and considered 88 recommendations from the Office's reports at five of those meetings.
-During the same period, the Crown and Central Agencies Committee held 12 meetings and considered 14 recommendations from the Office's reports at one of those meetings.
+From April 1, 2020 to March 31, 2021, the Public Accounts Committee held six meetings and considered 34 recommendations from the Office's reports at two of those meetings.
+During the same period, the Crown and Central Agencies Committee held five meetings and did not consider any recommendations from the Office's reports at those meetings.